Get free access to

-According to the labour law of Ukraine there are two possible ways of employment:
+According to the labour law of Ukraine, the possible ways of employment are as follows:

 Residents do not need a work permit in order to work in Ukraine but they need to be at least 18 years old at the time of employment.

-Employment of underage individuals is allowed only if they are over 14 years old, the studies are not affected and if the parents have given their permission.
+Employment of underage individuals is allowed only if they are over 14 years of age, work does not interfere with studies, and there is parental permission.

 Non-residents have the same rights to work in Ukraine as any Ukrainian has.